DerGuru/The-Resonant/New Chapters/04 - Part4/P4-02_First_Student_and_Learning.md

 ﻿## Part 4 - We Are Family | Ch.
-02 - "You're not me.
-You need your own path."
+02 - You're not me.
+You need your own path.

 ### The Interview